Opening Convocation Livestream

 Professional Writing

-Includes texts designed for professional spaces and work environments.
+Includes any course project designed for professional spaces and work environments.
+Work produced for WRI 292: Professional Writing, as well as any other Cottey course that asks students to design texts for professional spaces and work environments, qualifies for submission to this category.
 Any genre that participates in the communicative practices of a workplace belongs in this category.
-Examples include business documents, feasibility reports, proposals, infographics, advertising and marketing documents, job documents (resumes and cover letters).
-Work produced for WRI 292: Professional Writing, as well as any other course that asks students to design texts for professional spaces and work environments, qualifies for submission to this category.
+Examples may include business documents, feasibility reports, lab reports, proposals, infographics, advertising and marketing documents, job documents (resumes and cover letters).

 Creative Writing

-Includes texts produced as a means of creative expression.
-Examples include short stories, poems, scripts, lyrics/songs, comedy writing, creative nonfiction, literary journalism, memoir, and satire.
+Includes any course project produced as a means of creative expression.
+Examples might include short stories, poems, scripts, lyrics/songs, comedy writing, creative nonfiction, literary journalism, memoir, and satire.

 Writing in Foreign Languages

-The Writing in Foreign Languages category is open to any student writing composed in a language that is not their native/home language.
-Texts may fit any genre and any purpose.
+Includes any course project composed in a language that is not the writer’s native/home language.
+Texts may fit any genre, purpose, or audience.
 Subcategories: English, French, and Spanish.

 • Previous Winning Compositions